First of all, we need to understand what ‘poo’, aka faeces, is.

 - Normal healthy poo should be firm but not dry or hard and does not leave a mark or breaks apart when picked up from the ground.

-- An easy reference for poo consistency is ‘how easy can the poo be picked up’.
+- An easy reference for poo consistency is ‘how easily can the poo be picked up’.

 - Hard and dry